MKorablyov/LambdaZero/README.md

 # run mpnn training script
 python train_mpnn.py
 # for batch submisisons check LambdaZero/misc
-# and for the beluga documentation go to docs.mila.quebec
+# and for the beluga documentation refer to docs.mila.quebec

 ```